 The safety oversight of all mainline and distribution railroad yards and systems in Alabama is a high priority of the Commission and was included within the scope of the UED through the Railway Safety (RWS) Section's enforcement of the applicable federal safety regulations.
+The UED Director manages Alabama's Rail Safety Program and serves as Secretary of the Association of State Rail Safety Managers.
+She works closely with the Alabama Department of Transportation on rail matters and with various other state agencies on the Safety Outreach Task Force.

-The UED staff monitors national and local regulatory, congressional, and legislative issues that concern infrastructure of energy, telecommunications, and transportation companies.
-The division also has the responsibility of assisting with the protection of underground utility facilities from third party damage and statewide energy emergency management and coordination activities in the event of major storms and other catastrophes.
+The UED staff monitors national and local regulatory, Congressional, and Legislative issues that concern infrastructure of energy, telecommunications, and transportation companies.
+The division also has the responsibility of assisting with the protection of underground utility lines and railroad signal and train control facilities from third party damage, energy assurance and statewide energy emergency management and coordination activities in the event of major storms and other catastrophes.